-Even though the number of people majoring in CS was in decline just a few years ago, the number of CS undergraduates in 2020has doubled from that of 2017.
+Even though the number of people majoring in CS was in decline just a few years ago, the number of CS undergraduates in 2019 has doubled from that of 2017.

 So how do you apply for, say, Amazon or Google, knowing that about a few thousand of your peers will probably do the same?

 There’s only so many decent tech companies to work for.
 Naturally, it all comes down to how good your computer science resume is.

 In this computer science resume guide, you will:

 - Study 14 computer science resume samples and templates;

 - Learn what recruiters pay attention to when scanning a resume;

 - Learn how to write computer science resume with no experience;